What types of braces are available?

 Dr. Ira Kotch or Dr. Russell Kotch sends your records — your impressions, photos, and x-rays — to Invisalign with a prescription for your custom aligners.
 Invisalign uses your records to create exact 3D models of your teeth.
 Then working with Drs.
 Ira Kotch or Russell Kotch every step of the way, and following the precise instructions provided on your prescription, Invisalign maps out a complete treatment plan of gradual adjustment that takes your teeth from where they are currently to where you and your doctor want them to end up.
 Once completed, you and Drs.
 Ira Kotch or Russell Kotch will be able to preview the projected results of your treatment in your “treatment set-up,” a computer representation of your teeth before and after treatment.

-If you have any questions regarding adult braces, Invisalign, or orthodontics in general, please contact us at Pembroke Pines Office Phone Number 954-437-4443 for an initial consultation.
+If you have any questions regarding adult braces, Invisalign, or orthodontics in general, please contact us at Kotch Dental Office in Pembroke Pines FL Phone Number 954-437-4443 for an initial consultation.
 You may also use our Make An Appointment form below.